smilesmilejin/couch-problem/README.md

 ### Hints

 - Make sure your candidate's classes aren't accidentally indented and inside the Couch class!
-The auto-indenting Replit does makes it easy to make this mistake.
 If you see your candidate do this, you can immediately let them know.

 - If your candidate is struggling to form an algorithm, encourage them to explain how they would do it by hand.
 Afterwards help them to see what data structures might be useful.